 Clinical psychologist, Dr. Karolina Pekala, specializes in eating disorders, sexual health, self confidence, and anxiety.
 Her expertise has helped numerous individuals, from teens and young adults healing their relationship with food to executives navigating the pressures of their high stress careers.
-She has a keen focus on how unconscious processes influence feelings and complex behaviors, and she utilizes hypnosis to access and harness the unconscious in a positive way to help clients reveal and grow inner strengths.
-Dr. Pekala’s extensive training allows for personalized treatment, with integration of dialectical behavioral techniques, psychodynamic principles, and acceptance therapy.
+She has a keen focus on how unconscious processes influence feelings and complex behaviors.
+She utilizes hypnosis to access the unconscious in a positive way to help clients realize and grow inner strengths.
+Dr. Pekala’s extensive training allows for personalized therapy, with integration of dialectical behavioral techniques, psychodynamic principles, and family relational patterns.
 She takes a holistic approach to therapy with hypnosis playing a pivotal role in helping her clients achieve their goals.

 No items found.

 Dr. Karolina Pekala is a Clinical Psychologist who specializes in working with teens and adults struggling with issues related to eating disorders, sexual health, self confidence, anxiety, and executive stress.
 Dr. Karolina Pekala began her training in psychology as an undergraduate at New York University, where she researched young children’s views of the world.
 She earned a Bachelor of Arts in Psychology, graduating with High Honors, and a Bachelor of Arts in Politics, giving her insight into how various systems impact individuals on a personal level.

 She began her clinical training as a certified crisis counselor and domestic violence advocate in New York City emergency rooms.
-While volunteering with the Crime Victims Treatment Center, she helped patients navigate the hospital system with SAFE Examiners, medical staff, police, and support systems.
-She provided advocacy, empathy, and information about treatment options, and she aided individuals, who displayed great resilience and immense strength, at the beginning of their journey following a traumatic experience.
+While volunteering with the Crime Victims Center, she helped patients navigate the hospital system with SAFE Examiners, medical staff, police, and support systems.
+She provided advocacy, empathy, and information about therapy options, and she aided individuals, who displayed great resilience and immense strength, at the beginning of their journey following a traumatic experience.

 Dr. Pekala continued her training at Columbia University, Teachers College, where she earned her Master of Arts in Psychology, with a specialization in Personality and Psychopathology.
 She wrote her project on an encompassing perspective of obesity in America, which included evaluating the intersections of social variables, such as class, race, gender, social groups, socioeconomic status, and political policies.